sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 ### compress

-Compression effect lowers the volume of loudest parts of singal.
+Compression effect lowers the volume of loudest parts of audio singal.

 The `compress` method accepts the `CompressorParams` object as single argument.